Friday, February 6, 2015

 All the school children had to ride the school bus.

-My daughter and I rode with some of the other parents that drove.
+My daughter and I rode with some of the other parents who drove.

-We first walked through the petting zoo were we saw rabbits, turkeys, pigmy goats, potbelly pigs, Lucy the miniature cow, goats, miniature ponies, deer, cows, buffalo, (the kids fed some of these animals).
+We first walked through the petting zoo, where we saw rabbits, turkeys, pygmy goats, potbelly pigs, Lucy the miniature cow, miniature ponies, deer, cows, and buffalo (the kids fed some of them).

-We also saw the colorful, large, long tail Macaw, and we saw the Leadbetter’s Cockatoo or Pink Cockatoo from Australia.
+We also saw the colorful, large, long-tailed Macaw and the Leadbeater's Cockatoo, or Pink Cockatoo, from Australia

-Some of the animals that cannot be touched are the bandit the black bear, Kiki the African Lion, Ozzie the BAL Python, Oliver the Monkey, and Gypsy the cougar.
+Some of the animals that cannot be touched are the bandit, the black bear, Kiki the African Lion, Ozzie the Ball Python, Oliver the Monkey, and Gypsy the cougar

-We saw the North American Black Bear and a sign in front of his cage that read.
+We saw the North American Black Bear and a sign in front of its cage that read.

 Length: 4-6ft